 Whether you want to create an e-commerce store, blog, or other types of website, WordPress is a superb choice.
 When it comes to both design and functionality at a time, WordPress is super flexible.

-Thankfully, creating a website using WordPress isn’t a rocket science.
+Thankfully, creating a website using WordPress isn’t rocket science.
 You can set up WordPress within an hour and start adding content to it immediately.

 Now you may ask why there are plenty of methods to install WordPress?

 The answer is pretty simple.
 Because of the immense popularity of WordPress, there are a number of helpful installers to setup WordPress.
 Therefore, installing WordPress is no longer limited in only one way.